stgn/doritopope/README.md

 It requires Python 2.7, MongoDB, Twisted, txmongo, and msgpack-python.

 No setup required.
-Just install the prerequisites and run doritopope.py.
+Just install the prerequisites and run `twistd -y doritopope.py`.